DataBassGit/AgentForge/docs/Guides/InstallationGuide.md

 ### Installation Steps

 1. **(Optional) Set Up a Virtual Environment**:
-   It's recommended to use a virtual environment to avoid conflicts with system-wide packages.
+   It's highly recommended to use a virtual environment to avoid conflicts with system-wide packages.
    - Install the virtual environment package if you haven't already:
      ```shell
      sudo pip3 install virtualenv